LewisTowart/tech258_cloud/app-deployment/app_deploy_guide.md

 ```
 # configure reverse proxy
 sudo sed -i '51s/.*/\t        proxy_pass http:\/\/localhost:3000;/' /etc/nginx/sites-enabled/default
-# changing a config file, replacing line 51 the local host address
+# changing a config file, replacing line 51 with the local host address
 ```

 Now we need to restart nginx so that the new config can be updated